 What exactly did Marques allege about the generals that has them so ruffled?
 The defamation charges against him stem from a book he published in 2011 titled Blood Diamonds: Torture and Corruption in Angola.
 The book details how many of Angola’s senior generals have financial stakes in Angola’s diamond industry and how they use the Angolan army to protect diamond-rich land from unlicensed miners.
 It describes, for instance, how Angolan soldiers intentionally buried 45 miners alive; how they summarily executed 22 miners by gunfire; and how soldiers regularly demand bribes, torture local residents, or beat them with the flat side of a machete.
 In total, the book documents over 100 murders and more than 500 instances of torture in Angola’s Lundas region during a two-year period.

-The types of abuses Marques describes have been verified by news organizations such as The Wall Street Journal and were recently caught in a disturbing video that was posted online.
+The types of abuses Marques describes have been reported by news organizations such as The Wall Street Journal and were recently caught in a disturbing video that was posted online.
 The violence in Angola, Africa’s third largest diamond producer, has also been an open secret in the diamond industry for years.
 Regrettably, the trade group that represents the diamond industry has mostly chosen to pretend that the violence doesn’t exist.
 And the Kimberley Process (KP), the global certification scheme set up to stop blood diamonds, hasn’t taken action either.
 Because the KP limits the definition of “conflict diamonds” to gems that finance war, it is reluctant to do anything about government violence, or violence by private security firms, in diamond mining regions.

-Maybe the most telling sign of how completely the KP ignores violence and corruption in Angola is the identity of the country that now leads the KP: Angola.
+Maybe the most telling sign of how the KP ignores violence and corruption in Angola is the identity of the country that now leads the KP: Angola.
 That’s not a typo.
 Of the 81 countries that comprise the KP, Angola is the country that participating governments elected in December to serve as Chair for 2015.